Surf's Up (album): Contemporary reviews

-Aftermath

 Bruce Johnston later criticized the record: "To me, Surf's Up is, and always has been, one hyped up lie!
 It was a false reflection of The Beach Boys and one which Jack [Rieley] engineered right from the start. ...
 It made it look like Brian Wilson was more than just a visitor at those sessions.
 Jack made it appear as though Brian was really there all the time."
 (Note: From a performance standpoint, he cited 1971 as his favorite year of the group musically because their set lists focused on newer songs.)
 In another interview, Johnston said: "All I can say is that at the beginning, I thought that what he was trying to do was absolutely right on the money.
 He helped the band become aware of what our niche was in pop music."

 Retrospective assessments

 Music critic John Bush wrote "[Most of the] songs are enjoyable enough, but the last three tracks are what make Surf's Up such a masterpiece."
 Mojo critic Ross Bennett regarded Surf's Up as "the definitive version" of the Smile recordings, "with those crystalline vocals imbuing Parks' cryptic verses with a grace and simplicity missing from the 2004 reboot".
 Keith Phipps from The A.V.
 Club called it "the darkest album of the group's career, a record that also spotlighted a growing social conscience".

 In 1974, the staff of NME ranked Surf's Up number 96 in its list of the Top 100 Albums of All Time.
 When the magazine surveyed its writers again in 1993, the album's position rose to number 46.
 In 2000, the record was voted number 230 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 The record is also listed in the musical reference book 1001 Albums You Must Hear Before You Die.
 In 2004, Surf's Up was ranked number 61 on Pitchforks list of "The Top 100 Albums of the 1970s".
 Contributor Dominique Leone wrote:

 Surf's Up practically defines flawed greatness, via Carl Wilson's introspective, exotic folk-pop, manager Jack Rieley's devastating vocal on Brian's "A Day in the Life of a Tree," and Brian's own gorgeous Til I Die"—which might very well go down as his last truly great production.
 Today the eclectic, relaxed sound of this album is reflected in the work of Super Furry Animals, Stereolab, and Sufjan Stevens, but its power comes from the shy passion and sincere, spiritual convictions of its creators.